 The major problem from the beginning of UNAMIR was that all but one of the Western powers were unwilling to send troops to intervene, or even to provide airlift and financing for an international force.
 The result was that poorly trained troops from Bangladesh, lacking any equipment, were the largest contingent, followed by the Ghanaians, who arrived without a single vehicle.
-The Belgian force numbered only 420,47 and withdrew within days after the massacre of ten Belgian soldiers guarding the Prime Minister.
-The attack was consciously planned to drive out the Belgians.48 The Hutu Power militants had learned the lessons of Somalia, too.
-If you kill them, they will leave
+The Belgian force numbered only 420, and withdrew within days after the massacre of ten Belgian soldiers guarding the Prime Minister.
+The attack was consciously planned to drive out the Belgians.
+The Hutu Power militants had learned the lessons of Somalia, too.
+If you kill them, they will leave.

 Late in the genocide, France, which had supplied the Rwandan Armed Forces (FAR) with arms and advisors and may have helped train Interahamwe militias, launched Opération Turquoise.
-After getting U.N. authorization49, France sent in Senegalese and French troops on June 23.50 Opération Turquoise saved more than 10,000 lives in western Rwanda, but also permitted the leaders of the genocide to escape into Zaire.51
+After getting U.N. authorization, France sent in Senegalese and French troops on June 23.
+Opération Turquoise saved more than 10,000 lives in western Rwanda, but also permitted the leaders of the genocide to escape into Zaire.

 What finally stopped the genocide was the victory by the Rwandan Patriotic Front (RPF), which took Kigali on July 4 and declared a ceasefire on July 18.
 From July 14 to 16, a million refugees streamed into Zaire, the fastest migration of people in history.
 Refugee camps quickly fell under the control of the Hutu Interahamwe.
 The RPF committed its own atrocities, such as the massacre of at least 1000 Hutu holdouts at Kibeho.
 The camps were not emptied until the 1997 invasion of Zaire by Rwanda, Uganda, and Laurent Kabila.
 During their march to Kinshasa, Kabila's troops and the Rwandan Patriotic Army committed more genocidal massacres against Hutu refugees in the Kivus, south of Kisangani, and at Mbandaka.
 The war that ensued in the Democratic Republic of the Congo has since cost over two million lives.
-The same state of the congo has since cost over two million lives.